kevinburke/hamms/README.md

   a response with HTTP status code `status`.
 If no value is provided, return status code 200.

-- **5510** - The server advertises a Content-Length of 3, but sends back 100
+- **5510** - The server will send a response with a `Content-Length: 3` header, however the response is actually 1 MB in size
-  bytes of body data.

 - **5511** - Send a request to `localhost:5511?size=<int>` to return a `Cookie`
   header that is `n` bytes long.
 By default, return a 63KB header.

-- **5512** - The server will send a response with a `Content-Length: 3` header, however the response is actually 1 MB in size
+- **5512** - The server keeps a counter of incoming requests.
+Every third request (3, 6, 9, 12 etc) gets a 200 response; otherwise the server sends back a 500 server error.
+Retrieve the count by making a GET request to `localhost:5512/counter`.
+Reset the count by making a POST request to `localhost:5512/counter`.

 - **5513** - Send a request to `localhost:5513?failrate=<float>`.
 The server
   will drop requests with a frequency of `failrate`.